authsignal/authsignal-ruby/README.md

 ## Usage

-Authsignal's server side signal API has four main calls `track_action`, `get_action`, `get_user`, `identify`, .
-These examples are assuming that the SDK is being called from a Ruby on Rails app, adapt depending on your framework.
+Authsignal's server side signal API has four main calls `track_action`, `get_action`, `get_user`, `identify`

+These examples assume that the SDK is being called from a Ruby on Rails app, adapt depending on your server framework.

 ### Track Action
 The track action call is the main api call to send actions to authsignal, the default decision is to `ALLOW` actions, this allows you to call track action as a means to keep an audit trail of your user activity.